 Coal tar and many tar derived products, such as high temperature distillate, are classed as carcinogens.
-Consequently road tar must also contain fewer hazardous compounds than untreated coal tar.
+Consequently, road tar must also be considered a carcinogen even though it may contain fewer hazardous compounds than untreated coal tar.

 Road Tar and bitumen are miscible, and over time it is possible for some tar products to migrate into adjacent bituminous layers and vice versa.